I am a design engineer and a musician. I have a special interest in inclusive design, learning by making and sound art.

 The Rose Conducting Baton is a 3D printed clip that allows for a conducting baton to be attached to James Rose's glasses.
 James conducts with his head and the accessible baton assists him in the development of his technical skill and artistry as a conductor.
 This was completed in time for James’ performance with BSO Resound at the BBC Proms 2018.

-The Rose Conducting Baton was developed in partnership by James Rose, Luis Zayas and Drake Music, with additional support from the EPSRC+AHRC Media and Arts Technology Centre for Doctoral Training at Queen Mary University of London and Bournemouth Symphony Orchestra.
+The Rose Conducting Baton was developed in partnership by James Rose, Eevee Zayas and Drake Music, with additional support from the EPSRC+AHRC Media and Arts Technology Centre for Doctoral Training at Queen Mary University of London and Bournemouth Symphony Orchestra.

 The Rose Conducting Baton was used by James Rose to conduct his inclusive BSO Resound ensemble at the Royal Albert Hall during the BBC Proms 2018.Watch video